harshagrwl/Parkinsons-Disease-Detector/README.md

 # Parkinsons-Disease-Detector
-Detecting Parkinson's Disease using Computer Vision and Machine Learning
+Detecting Parkinson's Disease using Computer Vision and Machine Learning with 84% accuracy

 ## Overview
 Parkinson's Disease is detected using the image samples of Spiral Test and Wave Test.
 These tests are carried out by Physicians to detect if a person has Parkinson's Disease or not.
 If a person is diagnosed with parkinson's, he/she is not able to complete these tests in due time and does them abnormally.